 Thus, for each of the stages of the AARRR framework, you should choose 1-2 metrics that you should monitor.
 Of course, you don’t want to start tracking everything.
 As Ruben explained, “you’re trying to track a handful of metrics that make sense, over tracking too many metrics.”

-For example, one of the metrics you can track according to Ruben for the stage of Acquisition, “is the Customer Acquisition Cost (CAC) to Lifetime Value (LTV) ratio, where you’re comparing how much money you’re spending to acquire users versus how much each user is worth.”
+For example, one of the metrics you can track according to Ruben for the stage of Acquisition, “is the Customer Acquisition Cost (CAC) to Lifetime Value (LTV) ratio, where you’re comparing how much money you’re spending to acquire potential customers versus how much each user is worth.”

 The question is: How can you establish benchmarks so that you know what is normal and what is not?
 According to Ruben, “typically, the benchmark here is about three to one.
 Which means that for every dollar you spend, you’ll get about $3 in revenue for that user.
 This is, of course, a benchmark.
 You might be much lower initially.”

 As Ruben explained, this is just a benchmark, and especially if you are just starting out, you may be lower than that.
 In his words, “it might be one on one when you’re first starting out.
 This is what you’re starting to work towards.
 It’s also interesting to know that if you’re higher, for example, five to one because you might actually be spending too little.”